fullstack-development/web3-roadmap/blockchain/beginner/bitcoin.md

 ## Questions:

 * What is blockchain?
 What problem does it solve?
 * What is node in blockchain?
-Where is blockchain data stored?
 What types of nodes do you know?
 * What is hash function and what is 5 rules with it?
 * What types of keys are there?
 What are they needed for?
 * What is UTXO?